Goods: Bads

-Goods classified by exclusivity and competitiveness
+Exclusivity and competitiveness

 Fourfold model of goods

 Goods can be classified based on their degree of excludability and rivalry (competitiveness).
 Considering excludability can be measured on a continuous scale, some goods would not be able to fall into one of the four common categories used.

 There are four types of goods based on the characteristics of rival in consumption and excludability: public goods, private goods, common resources, and club goods.
 These four types plus examples for anti-rivalry appear in the accompanying table.